-The Solidarity Center partners with the National Human Rights Committee to advance basic rights at work for migrant and Qatari workers through capacity-building programs and cross-border exchanges.
+The Solidarity Center partners with the National Human Rights Committee (QNHRC) to advance basic rights at work for migrant and Qatari workers through capacity-building programs and cross-border exchanges.

 Qatar Foundation Releases Standards for Migrant Workers